mithi/mpc/README.md

   }
 ```

-I used this to get a 3rd order polynomial as an estimate of the current road curve ahead.
+I used this to get a 3rd order polynomial as an estimate of the current road curve ahead, as it is said that it is a good fit of most roads.
+Using a smaller order polynomial runs the risk of underfitting, and likewise using a higher order polynomial would be prone to overfitting or an inefficient unnecessary added complexity.

 To get the fitted curve, I used a function adapted from here:
 - https://github.com/JuliaMath/Polynomials.jl/blob/master/src/Polynomials.jl#L676-L716